juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 For a detailed explanation of how the agent client works, see the [Agent Client Guide](../user-guide/agent-client.md).

-#### Running the Generated Client
+#### Running the Test Client

-To use the MCP client, navigate to your output directory and run:
+To use the test client, navigate to your output directory and run:

 ```bash
 cd output
 python client/mcp_client.py
 ```

-The client will start and display a menu of available functions.
-You can select any function to see sample prompts that demonstrate how to use it.
-These sample prompts are generated automatically based on your function's name, parameters, and docstring.
+The test client will start and launch a web-based chat interface.
+You can interact with it using natural language, asking questions like "Calculate the area of a circle with radius 5" or "What functions are available?"
+The client will automatically understand your requests and use the appropriate tools.

-For example, if you have a function called `calculate_area` that takes a `radius` parameter, the client might show prompts like:
+For example, if you have a function called `calculate_area` that takes a `radius` parameter, you can ask:
 - "Calculate the area of a circle with radius 5"
 - "What's the area of a circle with radius 10 meters?"
 - "Compute the area for radius 3.14"